 The placement of a child with kin offers the benefit of being raised by familiar people, staying connected to siblings, and supports a sense of identity and belonging.
 But kinship care has logistical, financial, and unique social challenges as well.
 If you are a relative guardian and need guidance, we are here to help.

 If you are a teacher, school administrator, therapist, or other professional, we are here to support the work you do with adoptive and guardianship families.
 We offer informational meetings, training, consultation services, and more.

 In the Spotlight

-Helping Children and Youth Transition from Foster Care to Adoption, sponsored by Center for Adoption Support and Education.
+Social Skills for Children and Adolescents: Practical evidence-based strategies from the CAAT PEERS Program, sponsored by Center for Adoption Support and Education.

 Did You Know?